1. What are the benefits of obtaining a License to Carry (LTC)?

 Students attending school out-of-state may leave their permanent address on their LTC.
 The address change will be required once the student has established a different permanent address.

 NOTE: Changing the address on your Texas Driver License or ID Card will not automatically change the address on your LTC.
 You must submit a separate request at License To Carry A Handgun.

-16. How do I replace a lost Texas License to Carry a Handgun (LTC)?
+17. How do I replace a lost LTC?

 You may submit a request to replace a lost or stolen license online at: License To Carry A Handgun